-A. General Part
+3.1.
+General Part

-1.1.
+3.1.1.
 Situations where conflicts of interest arise

-With reference to the activities carried out by or on behalf of the AIFM, including activities carried out by a delegate, sub-delegate, external valuer or counterparty, the AIFM has identified the following situations of conflicts of interest which arise when (a) the AIFM, including its managers, employees or any person directly or indirectly linked to the AIFM by control, and the AIF managed by the AIFM or the investors in that AIF; (b) the AIF or the investors in that AIF and another AIF or the investors in that AIF; (c) the AIF or the investors in that AIF and another AIF or the investors of the AIFM are involved:
+With reference to the activities carried out by or on behalf of the AIFM, including activities carried out by a delegate, sub-delegate, external valuer or counterparty, the AIFM has identified the following situations of conflicts of interest which arise when (a) the AIFM, including its managers, employees or any person directly or indirectly linked to the AIFM by control, and the AIF managed by the AIFM or the investors in that AIF; (b) the AIF or the investors in that AIF and another AIF or the investors in that AIF; (c) the AIF or the investors in that AIF and another client of the AIFM; (d) two clients of the AIFM are involved: